juan-formoso/problem-solving-hackerrank/README.md

 ## What can you do here?
 At the paste 'challenges' you can find the code I used for each question.
 Feel free to use it, copy, study or whatever you want to do! =)

+## More
+- I'm using ONLY *Javascript* for these challenges (Since it is my main language at the moment).

-If you got confused by something I did DM me on my [twitter](https://twitter.com/Juaan_vf)!
+- Didn't understand something I did?
+DM me on my [twitter](https://twitter.com/Juaan_vf)!